 - Fellowship (Practice Pathway), University of Maryland School of Medicine, Department of Emergency Medicine, Clinical Informatics, 2013

-Michael Grasso is an Assistant Professor of Internal Medicine, Emergency Medicine, and Computer Science at the University of Maryland School of Medicine.
+Michael Grasso is an Assistant Professor of Internal Medicine and Emergency Medicine at the University of Maryland School of Medicine.
 He practices Emergency Medicine through the University of Maryland School of Medicine.
-He is also board certified in Clinical Informatics and is Director of the Clinical Informatics Group at the University of Maryland School of Medicine, and Program Director of the Graduate Certificate and Master of Science in Clinical Informatics programs at the University of Maryland Baltimore.
+He is also board certified in Clinical Informatics, Director of the Clinical Informatics Group at the University of Maryland School of Medicine, and Program Director of the Graduate Certificate and Master of Science in Clinical Informatics programs at the University of Maryland Baltimore.

 He earned a medical degree from the George Washington University and a PhD in Computer Science from the University of Maryland Baltimore County.
 He completed residency training at the University of Maryland School of Medicine.
-He is a member of the Upsilon Pi Epsilon Honor Society in the Computing Sciences, the Kane-King-Dodec Medical Honor Society, the William Beaumont Medical Research Honor Society, and is a Fellow of the American College of Physicians (FACP), and is a Fellow of the American Medical Informatics Association (FAMIA).
+He is a member of the Upsilon Pi Epsilon Honor Society in the Computing Sciences, the Kane-King-Dodec Medical Honor Society, the William Beaumont Medical Research Honor Society, is a Fellow of the American College of Physicians (FACP), and is a Fellow of the American Medical Informatics Association (FAMIA).

-He has been awarded more than $2,000,000 in grant and contract funding from the National Institutes of Health, the Food and Drug Administration, the National Institute of Standards and Technology, the National National Aeronautics and Space Administration, and the Department of Defense.
-He has authored more than 50 refereed publications, and has more than 20 years of experience in Clinical Informatics and Scientific Computing with an emphasis on software engineering, clinical decision support, and clinical data mining.
+He has been awarded more than $2,000,000 in grant and contract funding from the National Institutes of Health, the Food and Drug Administration, the National Institute of Standards and Technology, the National Aeronautics and Space Administration, and the Department of Defense.
+He has authored more than 70 refereed publications, and has more than 25 years of experience in Clinical Informatics and Scientific Computing with an emphasis on software engineering, clinical decision support, and clinical data mining.
 He is currently working with the national clinical repository from the Veterans Health Administration, which contains data on more than 35 million patients from roughly 150 medical centers and 800 outpatient clinics.
 He also works with the EPIC clinical repository from the 14 member hospitals within the University of Maryland Medical System and the Maryland Emergency Medicine Network.
-His research focuses on knowledge representation and reasoning that are optimized for very large clinical repositories, and which can be applied to disease prediction, critical event prediction, and treatment efficacy prediction.
-The clinical focus for this work includes several chronic diseases and mental health conditions.
-He is also conducting research in resource utilization and recidivism in emergency medicine, with a focus on co-morbidities, key risk factors, adverse drug events, chronic pain, suicidality, addiction, utilization patterns, and clinical workflow.
+His research focuses on knowledge representation and reasoning, quality improvement in Emergency Medicine, opioid prescribing practices, and online consumer health information.

 Biomedical Informatics, Clinical Informatics, Consumer Health Informatics, Big Data Analytics, Data Mining, Predictive Modeling, Clinical Decision Support, Chronic Disease Management, Emergency Medicine, Internal Medicine, Safety and Quality, Pain Management, Opioid Abuse

 Grasso MA, Dezman ZD, Comer AC, Jerrard DA.
 The decline in hydrocodone/acetaminophen prescriptions in emergency departments in the Veterans Health Administration between 2009 to 2015.
 West J Emerg Med.
 2016;17(4):396-403.
 Available online at http://escholarship.org/uc/item/29d2w30f/.